FDA Approves COVID-19 Vaccines for Patients 65 Years and Older

 Following the approval of Pfizer and BioNTech’s updated COVID-19 vaccine, the FDA approved 2 other updated COVID-19 vaccines for the 2025-2026 season.
 Both Novavax’s Nuvaxovid and Moderna’s Spikevax and mNexspike have been approved for adults 65 years and older to prevent COVID-19.1,2

-Nuvaxovid, which is protein-based instead of mRNA-based, was also approved for patients aged 12 years through 64 years of age with at least 1 underlying condition that places the patient at a high risk for severe disease.
-Previous data showed that Nuvaxovid is safe and effective for the prevention of COVID-19, with new data showing that the vaccine induces immunity across the JN.1 lineage, including NB.1.8.1, LP.8.1, XFG, XFC, LF.7 and XEC.1
+Nuvaxovid, which is protein-based instead of mRNA-based, was also approved for patients aged 12 through 64 years with at least 1 underlying condition that places them at a high risk for severe disease.
+Previous data showed that Nuvaxovid is safe and effective for the prevention of COVID-19, with new data showing that the vaccine induces immunity across the JN.1 lineage, including NB.1.8.1, LP.8.1, XFG, XFC, LF.7, and XEC.1

 For Spikevax, the FDA also approved the vaccine for patients 6 months through 64 years at high risk of severe disease with at least 1 underlying condition, and mNexspike is approved for patients aged 12 through 64 years at high risk with at least 1 underlying condition.2